-- (1)1These degree programme and examination regulations shall come into effect on the day after their publication.
-2They shall apply to all students who enter the Master's degree programme in Economics in the winter semester 2009/2010 or later. - (2) 1The seventh amendment statute shall come into effect on 1 October 2017.
-2It shall apply to all students starting the degree programme from the winter semester 2017/2018 onwards. - (3) 1The eighth amendment statute shall come into effect on the day after its publication.
-2Notwithstanding sentence 1, the amendments in section 2 shall apply to all students starting a degree programme from the winter semester 2020/2021 onwards.
+- (1) 1These degree programme and examination regulations shall come into effect on the day after their publication.
+2They shall apply to all students who enter the Master's degree programme in Economics in winter semester 2009/2010 or later. - (2) 1The seventh amendment statute shall come into effect on 1 October 2017.
+2They shall apply to all students starting a degree programme from the winter semester 2017/2018 onwards. - (3) 1The eighth amendment statute shall come into effect on the day after its publication.
+2Notwithstanding sentence 1, the amendments in Section 2 shall apply to all students starting a degree programme from the winter semester 2020/2021 onwards. - (4) 1The ninth amendment statute shall come into effect on the day after its publication.
+2They shall apply to all students starting a degree programme from the winter semester 2021/2022 onwards.